Loyal Heights Elementary

 • Students demonstrating mastery of a skill or standard will work at an accelerated pace to enable lesson extensions based on current standard of study.

-• Teachers will offer extension activities for all students to complete that will be graded/scored to provide feedback.
+• Teachers offer extension activities for all students to complete that will be graded/scored to provide feedback.

 Additional Enrichment and Leadership Opportunities